Guliba Florence Hakim

 Coordinator South Sudan

-South Sudan achieved independence in 2011 after long fighting, but war broke out again in 2013.
-Initially mainly in the northeast of the country, but in July 2016 the conflict spread to the whole country.
-A peace agreement was reached in September 2018, but a unity government was not formed until 2020.
+A peace treaty was concluded in September 2018.
+Now it is time to implement it at all levels.
 Peacebuilding and reconciliation work are more important than ever.
-Churches play the most important role in bringing about reconciliation work in a divided society.
-Mission 21 supports the engagement of its partner church, the Presbyterian Church of South Sudan, as well as the South Sudan Federation of Churches.
-Project work promotes the building of non-violent and just relationships, interethnically and ecumenically.
-Trauma and reconciliation work helps people deal with what they have experienced without reacting with renewed violence or acts of revenge.
+Churches play an important role in bringing about reconciliation in the divided society.
+Mission 21 supports the engagement of its partner church, the Presbyterian Church of South Sudan (PCOSS), as well as the South Sudan Federation of Churches.
+Project work promotes the building of non-violent and just relationships across ethnic and religious lines.
+Trauma and reconciliation work helps people deal with what they have experienced without reacting with renewed violence.

 Protestant Mission Basel